Aliases for H2AC4 Gene

 GeneCards Summary for H2AC4 Gene

 H2AC4 (H2A Clustered Histone 4) is a Protein Coding gene.
-Diseases associated with H2AC4 include Alpha-Thalassemia/Mental Retardation Syndrome, X-Linked.
-Among its related pathways are Chromatin organization and Signaling by GPCR.
+Diseases associated with H2AC4 include Alpha-Thalassemia/Mental Retardation Syndrome, X-Linked and Alpha-Thalassemia.
+Among its related pathways are Cellular Senescence (REACTOME) and Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3.
 An important paralog of this gene is H2AC8.

 UniProtKB/Swiss-Prot Summary for H2AC4 Gene